This page provides a variety of resources regarding legal US online poker.

 New York online poker

-New York made significant headway in the fight to regulate online poker in 2016, with legislation making it past the introductory phase for the first time.
-Online poker failed to pass in 2016, and again went nowhere in 2017.
+New York made significant headway in the fight to regulate online poker in 2016 and 2017, with legislation making it past the introductory phase for the first time.
+Online poker passed the Senate in both years, but little progress was made in 2018.

 New York voters: Use this simple tool to urge your lawmakers to pass an online poker bill this year.
 It only takes a minute.

 Michigan online gambling